 Start by taking a deep slow breath in through your nose.
 Try to breathe as deeply as possible without forcing it, then allow the breath out through the mouth.
 It may be useful to count as you breathe.
-Taking a breath in counting up and a breath out counting down.
-Repeat this 3 -5 times to allow your body to become used to this method..
+Taking a breath in, counting up and a breath out, counting down.
+Repeat this 3 -5 times to allow your body to become used to this method.

 You may also want to try the 4-7-8 breathing method.
-This is a structured breathing exercise which can help relax the body and improve sleep by adopting the breathing pattern your body uses when it’s falling asleep.
+This is a structured breathing exercise that can help relax the body and improve sleep by adopting the breathing pattern your body uses when it’s falling asleep.

 Inhale for four seconds.